Net Energy Metering (NEM) FAQ

 If your storage device is paired with a NEM eligible generator (e.g., solar, wind, etc.), an Interconnection Application will need to be submitted.

-Please Note: If the energy storage device is not paired with an NEM generator, then the interconnection application must be submitted to the Grid Interconnection and Contract Development (GICD) team as a Rule 21 Non-Export project.
+Please Note: If the energy storage device is not paired with a NEM generator, then the interconnection application must be submitted to the Grid Interconnection and Contract Development (GICD) team as a Rule 21 Non-Export project.
 For questions regarding the GICD application process, please send an email to InterconnectionQA@sce.com.

-Please note that rebate programs such as the Self-Generation Incentive Program (SGIP) may have a different sizing requirement for the energy storage device.
+Please note that rebate programs such as the Self-Generation Incentive Program (SGIP) may have a different sizing requirements for the energy storage device.
 As such, you will need to ensure that the size of the storage device meets both the NEM tariff and rebate program requirements to qualify and take advantage of both programs.

-Generally, battery systems in a NEM-Paired Storage (NEM-PS) agreement are charged by a renewable generator i.e., solar, wind, etc., but are not permitted to charge from the grid.
+Battery systems in a NEM-Paired Storage (NEM-PS) agreement are charged by a renewable generator i.e., solar, wind, etc., but are not permitted to charge from the grid.

 To learn more about how to read your NEM bill statement, please visit on.sce.com/nembillcalc.

 DA and CCA customers are eligible to participate in NEM if the Energy Service Provider (ESP) or CCA agrees to support the NEM provisions of the NEM rate.
 The ESP or CCA must provide their agreement to support these provisions before your associated accounts can/will be placed on NEM.
 SCE will be responsible for delivery credits (if applicable), and your ESP or CCA will be responsible for any corresponding generation credits.
-DA and CCA customers are not eligible for Net Surplus Compensation.
+DA and CCA customers are not eligible for Net Surplus Compensation from SCE.

 - You may choose to switch to a different ESP that offers NEM.